Skip to main content

 Use Trigger Filters

 Instead of broad triggers like “Fan sends Instagram DM,” use keyword-specific triggers like “Fan sends Instagram DM containing ‘PRESAVE’.”
-Filters reduce the chance of accidental overlap.
+Filters reduce the chance of accidental overlap and make your automations more targeted.

 Clean Up After Launches Complete